Choi-Suhyeon/shellcodeGen/README.md

   35:	0f 05                	syscall
 [-------------------------------------------]

-Do you want to make it into SHELL CODE?
+Do you want to make it into SHELLCODE?
 [Y/n]: y

 bytes length : 55(0x37)